jamesrcole/dispGol/README.md

 Usage
 -----

-For examples, see the included files `gliderAnim.html` and `gliderAndEaterAnim.html`.
+For examples, see the included example files `gliderAnim.html` and `gliderAndEaterAnim.html`.

 In the HTML file you wish to include the animation in: